pakyow/pakyow/docs/concepts/_overview.md

 **View Transformation Protocol**

-Pakyow implements the view transformation protocol to perform initial rendering on the server and in Ring.js for client-side updates without a refresh.
+Pakyow implements a view transformation protocol to perform initial rendering on the server and view updates on the client without a page refresh.

 - [Read more the view transformation protocol](/docs/concepts/view-transformation-protocol)